Youweichen9155/Mouse-Limb-Movement-Behaviour-Analysis-Tool/README.md

 ## Preparing Mice for Movement Video

-1. The 4 joints to be tested were marked on the mice with five different colours.
+1. The 4 joints to be tested were marked on the mice with different colours.

 2. Before shooting the video, use a ruler to record the length and width of the corresponding cm in the video frame.